WhySooooFurious/The-Mac-Repo/README.md

   - Some games may not even launch if they might require other resources that WINE cannot provide

 **Parallels:**
-  - Virtualisation involving running the Windows 10/11 ARM64 version on your mac
+  - Virtualisation which involves running the Windows 10/11 ARM64 version on your mac
   - This method has way more compatability than Crossover and can also run x32 with higher performance
   - Also great for Windows Store applications, Windows apps in general and running applications that don't work with WINE apps